-Nearly all the organizations own some NAS device which they can use for various purposes.
+Nearly all organizations own some NAS device that they can use for various purposes.

 Firstly, as a backup destination which is the most common usage.

 Secondly, as a Web Server and thirdly; as a hypervisor; hosting Virtual Machines on their own.

 In this post, we focus on how to apply the best practices to such devices regardless of their usage.